kevinbudz/zed-agy/README.md

 ---

-### Credits
+### Disclaimer

-- [NoeFabris](https://github.com/NoeFabris) for their [opencode-antigravity-auth](https://github.com/NoeFabris/opencode-antigravity-auth) repository.
-A lot of logic is taken from that.
+These are not officially supported by either provider.
+For xAI, this doesn't explicitly violate their terms of service.
+For Antigravity, though; it does.
+Use at your own discretion.
+There is risk of getting blacklisted from said services.